 Everyone has a different amount of protein that should be consumed.
-This information is based on bio-individuality.
-People who are young differ from people who are old or sick.
-For example adolescents need a slightly higher amount of protein than adults because they are still growing.
-Children between the ages of 9 years old and 13 years old actually need even more becuase their bodies are still developing.
-Another important fact about protein is if a person is sick, injured, or experiencing an acute disease state.
-These types of people will also need higher amounts of protein to promote healing and repair.
+This information is based on bio-individuality and disease conditions.
+People who are young differ from people who are old or sick and adolescents need a slightly higher amount of protein than adults.
+Also, children between the ages of 9 yrs. and 13 yrs. actually need even more because their bodies are still developing, while the elderly need just as much because they are not as active.
+Lastly, people with illness, injury, or an acute disease state could need higher or lower amounts to promote healing and repair.

 What is also misleading is weight versus the amount of protein intake.
 It is often said the bigger you are the more protein you should be consuming.
 This is partly true.
 However, a person should be consuming the calculated amount of protein of their Ideal Body Weight (IBW); unless they are 30% or more overweight, not their actual weight.
 Then at that point, a person should be consuming the amount of protein that is calculated to their Adjusted Body Weight (ABW).
 The only time people should be calculating their actual body weight is if their actual body weight is their IBW.

 How does a person know if they are 30% or more overweight?
 The BMR/RMR Calories Calculator can help decipher that info.
 Nonetheless, if a person has a disease condition like thyroid disease in addition to being 30% overweight, a nutrition professional should figure out your requirements for you.

 Knowing how to calculate protein is essential to ensure a person will stay healthy longer.
 How do I know how much protein I am eating?
 Well, 4 oz of meat is about the size of the palm of your hand.
 If you are a man with larger hands, that could adequate to 6 oz of meat.